CryptozombiesHQ/cryptozombie-lessons/en/2/10-interactingcontracts.md

 ## Interacting with other contracts

-For our contract to talk to another contract on the blockchain that we don't own, first we need to define an **_Proxy_**.
+For our contract to talk to another contract on the blockchain that we don't own, first we need to define a **_Proxy_**.

 Let's look at a simple example.
 Say there was a contract on the blockchain that looked like this: